desy-ml/cheetah/README.md

 ## For Developers

-Activate your virtual envrionment.
+Activate your virtual environment.
 (Optional)

 Install the cheetah package as editable